vicban14/portfolio-layout-exercise/README.md

-# portfolio-layout-exercise
+# PORTFOLIO LAYOUT EXERCISE
-First challenge to front-end course in geekshub academy
+## First challenge to front-end course in geekshub academy

+Project to improve skills in HTML5, CSS, CSS Layout (Flexbox and Grid).